 Buying a plant air compressor is a capital expenditure.
 Typically, the plant engineer determines his current compressed air requirement based on if all pneumatic devices in the shop were to run at once, adds a safety factor, guesses how much additional capacity he might need in the near future, and converts the total scfm into horsepower.
 He then gives that number to the purchasing department and they look for the lowest quotation on a compressor of that size from three local distributors.
 (As an aside: even though the air compressor usually is installed in a room where it will be seen only by a few disinterested maintenance workers, it is not unheard of for a purchasing department to select a unit on the basis of horsepower, price, and appearance.)

-Ken Stofen of Racine, Wis., a 30-year veteran of the air compressor wars, believes that the technical specification must be expanded and refined to truly define the best compressor for the plant in today's industrial environment.
-He believes that the specifier should ask:
+As a 30-year veteran of the air compressor wars, I believe that the technical specification must be expanded and refined to truly define the best compressor for the plant in today's industrial environment.
+I believe the specifier should ask:

-Stofen has asked and answered all those questions himself while he developed the Ecology Package Technology.
-His package addresses and deals with all the heat and contamination issues that inhibit the performance of any air compressor.
+I have asked and answered all those questions myself while I developed the Ecology Package Technology.
+This package addresses and deals with all the heat and contamination issues that inhibit the performance of any air compressor.
 The technology solves problems that all existing air-compressor systems have — using components they need, but do not have.

 Look for energy efficiency

-Stofen notes that the most energy-efficient way to run an air compressor is in the full-load/no-load mode, but when unloaded, the electric motor's power factor typically drops significantly.
-(Synchronous electric mo tors offer the highest power factor, but have become cost-prohibitive for most applications.
+The most energy-efficient way to run an air compressor is in the full-load/no-load mode, but when unloaded, the electric motor's power factor typically drops significantly.
+(Synchronous electric motors offer the highest power factor, but they have become cost-prohibitive for most applications.
 Variable-speed drives also are too expensive.)
 Power-factor-correcting capacitors improve the efficiency of standard motors.
 They should be selected to correct both loaded and unloaded conditions.
-PF correction is part of the Ecology Package — producing a 95% PF at full and no load.
+Power factor (PF) correction is part of the Ecology Package — producing a 95% PF at full and no load.
 Stofen has figures to prove that such a conversion pays for itself in utility savings in about nine months.